CASTOR-telescope/ETC_frontend/README.md

 - Add loading of custom surface brightness profiles (i.e., from a FITS file) on the GUI.
   This functionality is available in the `castor_etc` Python package but has not been made available on the GUI yet.

+## Known Issues

+- There is a quirk when vertically resizing the plots (i.e., changing their vertical heights).
+When clicking on the horizontal divider, only the right half of the divider is highlighted.
+We are using the [`allotment`](https://github.com/johnwalley/allotment) package for our resizable panes.

 ## Questions, Issues, Suggestions, and Other Feedback